Profile

 1991 Appeared at the Festa New Orleans Music Ascona, Switzerland (the first visit to Europe).

 30th anniversary concert at Recital Hall.
-Special guests: Tom Sharpsteen, Bob Green, Carol Leigh, Geoff Bull and Butch Thompson(p.cl.).
+Special guests: Tom Sharpsteen, Bob Greene, Carol Leigh, Geoff Bull and Butch Thompson(piano & clarinet).

-1992 Jon Marks' (pianist from Germany) first visit to Japan.
-A Concert at Satsukiyama Church with the Rascals.
+1992 Jon Marks's (pianist from Germany) first visit to Japan.
+He appeared at a concert at Satsukiyama Church with the Rascals.

 Visited Australia with Jon Marks for celebration of Geoff Bull's 50th birthday.

-1993 Visited Belgium (a trombonist Yoichi Yamada substituted for Fukuda).
+Visited Belgium (trombonist Yoichi Yamada substituted for Fukuda).

 1994 Visited Norway and Sweden.

-1995 Invited vocalist Topsy Chapman from New Orleans as the special guest of the concert at Itami Aiphonic Hall.
+1995 Invited vocalist Topsy Chapman from New Orleans as a special guest of the concert at Itami Aiphonic Hall.

 1996 8th American tour.